washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 3. An intermediate Channel

-We can have an intere3diate goroutine which have the ownership of the `map` structure, by ownership I mean only this goroutine can modify the `map` structure.
-Message will be send to a intermediate channel `Broadcast`, and the `Broadcast` will modify the `map` structure, or send message to `channel` according to the `map` structure.
+We can have an interemediate goroutine which have the ownership of the `map` structure, by ownership I mean only this goroutine can modify the `map` structure.
+Message will be send to a intermediate channel `Broadcast`, and the `Broadcast` will modify the `map` structure, or send message to `channel` according to the identifier.
 The `Broadcast` have the ownership of the `map` structure, and the data flows in a single direction.

 Some code you can work with: